 What are air dehumidifiers?

 A dehumidifier is quite similar to an air conditioner.
 The difference is that the air in a dehumidifier will pass over the cooling coils and then instead of going into the room, it will pass over a set of heating coils.
 Then only does the air go back into the room.
 The air that enters the room is dryer just like in an air conditioner.
 However, unlike the air conditioner, the dehumidifier increases the temperature inside the room.
 Also, the water that condenses in an air dehumidifier is caught in the drain pan or hose instead of running through a duct to the outside of the window.
-If you are looking for an appliance that reduces the humidity inside the room but does not cool it, buy the best dehumidifiers.
+If you are looking for an appliance that reduces the humidity inside the room but does not cool it, buy the best built in pump dehumidifiers.

 What are air purifiers?